ARTICLE

 Find out how long pre-approval lasts and how you can find your new home with confidence with loans.com.au

-Pre-approval for a home loan can give you the power to shop with confidence, but it doesn’t last forever.
+A pre-approved home loan can give you the power to shop with confidence, but it doesn’t last forever.
+To get the most out of your pre-approved home loan, it’s best to understand both its limitations and benefits.

-How long does home loan pre-approval last for?
+How long does a home loan pre-approval last?

 For most lenders, home loan pre-approval lasts up to 90 days from the date of initial conditional approval.

-Pre-approval comes with a few distinct advantages when buying for a home either at auction or through private treaty:
+Home loan pre-approval comes with a few distinct advantages when buying a home at auction or through private treaty:

-• At auction: At auction you are committed to buy the property once the hammer falls, and it’s no use in being the winning bidder if you can’t afford the price.
-Getting pre-approval gives you peace of mind and the confidence to bid, while staying within this limit.
+• At auction: Once the hammer falls, you’re committed to buying the property.
+But it’s no use being the winning bidder if you can’t afford the price.
+Getting pre-approval gives you peace of mind and the confidence to bid while staying within this limit.

 Think of pre-approval as your ‘safety net’, giving you confidence to shop, without letting you go overboard in the event of a hot auction or private negotiation.